 Strive to be kind to everyone, even those who aren’t kind to you.

-Paul Shapiro has been an advocate for food sustainability from a young age.
-In high school, he founded an animal protection club that he turned into a national organization which he ran for ten years.
-Shapiro then spent the next 13 years leading legislative and corporate campaigns to help improve the welfare of farm animals.
-He now is a bestselling author, co-host of the Business for Good Podcast, and the co-founder of a sustainable protein company.
+Paul Shapiro has been a backer of food sustainability since early on.
+He established an animal protection club in high school which remained under his management for ten years.
+Shapiro then went through the following 13 years driving administrative and corporate crusades to help improve the government assistance of livestock.
+Today, he is a New York Times bestselling author, co-host of the Business for Good Podcast, and founder of The Better Meat Company.

-Paul Shapiro received his Bachelor’s Degree in Peace Studies and Conflict Resolution at The George Washington University in 2001.
-As a private research university located in Washington, D.C., GWU was founded on with the principles of George Washington himself in mind.
-The university is organized into 14 difference colleges and schools, serves as host of the National Security Archive, and is the largest institution of higher education in the District of Columbia.
+Paul Shapiro earned his Bachelor’s Degree in Peace Studies and Conflict Resolution in 2001 at private research college, George Washington University.
+The college hosts the National Security Archive and is the largest organization of advanced education in the District of Columbia.

-Today, Paul Shapiro and his partner Toni Okamoto call Sacramento, California home, where they both work to spread awareness of how our food choices can help make the world a better place.
+In their home of Sacramento, California, Paul Shapiro and his wife, Toni Okamoto work to spread awareness of our food choices can help make the world a better place.